4paradigm/OpenMLDB/docs/en/use_case/kafka_connector_demo.md

-# OpenMLDB Kafka Connector：Connect Real-Time Data Streaming
+# OpenMLDB Kafka Connector：Connecting Real-Time Data Streams

 ## Introduction

 Apache Kafka is an event streaming platform.
 It can be used as the online data source of OpenMLDB, import the real-time data from data stream into OpenMLDB online.
 For more information about Kafka, please refer to the official website https://kafka.apache.org/.
-We have developed a Kafka connector connecting the OpenMLDB, which can connect Kafka and OpenMLDB without obstacles.
+We have developed a Kafka connector to bridge the OpenMLDB, which can connect Kafka and OpenMLDB without obstacles.
 In this document, you will learn the concept and usage of this connector.

 Please note that in order to make the demonstration easier, this article will use the Kafka Connect standalone mode to start the connector.
 The connector can be started in the distributed mode.